 Finally, your newsletter needs a name (otherwise, it's a headless wonder).
 Be creative when choosing a name for your newsletter.
-Most companies stick ith the same name as their company, but there are ways to improve its marketability.
+Most companies stick with the same name as their company, but there are ways to improve its marketability.
 Example: Your company's name is Joe's Tree Nursery.
 "The Treehouse" has potential and makes your newsletter sound fun to read.
 If you sell products for dogs, call it "The Kennel" or "The Pound."
 Be inventive.

 Tips Before You Begin:

 - If you're printing your newsletter, it doesn't have to be in color.
 While most people prefer reading a full-color newsletter, they will still read one in black and white.
-It is an issue in a digital newsletter - ALWAYS go with color.
+It is an issue in a digital newsletter - always go with color.